swiss-ai-center/workshop-mlops/docs/part-3-serve-and-deploy-the-model/chapter-33-build-and-publish-the-model-with-bentoml-and-docker-locally.md

 publish the model with [:simple-bentoml: BentoML](../tools.md) and [:simple-docker: Docker](../tools.md).

-This will allow to share the model with others and deploy it on a Kubernetes in a later chapter.
+This will allow to share the model with others and deploy it later in a production environment.

 In this chapter, you will learn how to:

 1. Create a BentoML model artifact
 2. Containerize the model artifact with BentoML and Docker
 3. Test the containerized model artifact by serving it locally with Docker
-4. Create a container registry that will serve as your model registry
-5. Publish the containerized model artifact Docker image to the container registry

 The following diagram illustrates the control flow of the experiment at the end of this chapter: